frappe/frappe_docs/frappe_docs/www/docs/user/en/guides/automated-testing/qunit-testing.md

 You can either write integration tests, or directly write tests in Javascript using [QUnit](http://api.qunitjs.com/)

-QUnit helps you write UI tests using the UQuit framework and native frappe API.
+QUnit helps you write UI tests using the QUnit framework and native frappe API.
 As you might have guessed, this is a much faster way of writing tests.

 ### Test Runner